pszklarska/flutter_animations_workshop/step_02/instructions.md

 }
 ```

-Those values are going to be modified when we tap on the button.
-The next
+Those values are going to be modified when you tap on the button.
+As the next
-step is to let `Container` widget use them as the properties instead of the
+step, use them as the properties for the `Container` widget:
-static values:
 ```dart
 child: Container(
   width: _width,